J. Jayalalithaa: Later career

 In 1972, Jayalalithaa was invited to perform with her dance troupe in Mysore for the Dussehra exhibition.
 Due to her busy shooting schedule and health reasons, Jayalalithaa had to cancel the performance at the last minute.
 Vatal Nagaraj's Karnataka-based political outfit condemned her for cancelling her dance performance in spite of being a Kannadiga girl.
 Jayalalithaa responded by issuing a statement contradicting him in an interview to Vikatan magazine that she was a Tamilian and not a Kannadiga.
 Jayalalithaa was at Premier studio in Mysuru for the shooting of the B. R. Panthulu's film Ganga Gowri.
-The group of Kannada activists from Vatal Nagaraj's outfit got to know of this and invaded the studio premises.
-The mob surrounded Jayalalithaa and demanded that she withdraw her statement of being a Tamil woman.
-Jayalalithaa was defiant even when mob had encircled her.
-"I am a Tamil girl, not a Kannada girl," Jayalalithaa responded loudly in Tamil, refusing to bow even as protestors gathered around her.
+The group of Kannada activists from Vatal Nagaraj's outfit got to know of this and invaded the studio premises, by managing to climb over the 12 feet high gates, which were locked.
+The film crew, studio workers and media personnel surrounded her in one corner of the room to guard her, when the protestors entered.
+The mob surrounded Jayalalithaa and demanded that she withdraw her statement identifying herself as a "Tamil" woman and apologise.
+Despite director Panthulu urging her to do so to defuse the tense situation, she remained defiant, "I am a Tamil girl, not a Kannada girl.", Jayalalithaa responded loudly in Tamil, refusing to bow even as protestors gathered around her.
+Finally the Police arrived and dispersed the mob.
+She then left Mysuru in the same costume she had worn for the film, portraying a goddess.
+Upon her return to Madras, she thanked the journalists for their support.

+On the cover of the film magazine Indian, July 1972, featuring a still from Engirundho Vandhaal.